praga30-hub/Exp-6--Design-a-10-Led-Sequencer-circuit-using-Altium-software-and-generate-the-Gerber-file./README.md

-# Exp-6--Design-a-10-Led-Sequencer-circuit-using-Altium-software-and-generate-the-Gerber-file.
+# Exp-6 Design a 10-Led Sequencer circuit using Altium software and generate the Gerber file.
-# AIM:
+## AIM:
 To design the schematic and PCB layout diagram of an LED Sequencer circui circuit using Altium software.
-# EQUIPMENT REQUIRED:
+## EQUIPMENT REQUIRED:
 ●	Hardware: Personal Computer (PC)<br>
 ●	Software: Altium  <br>
-# PROCEDURE:
+## PROCEDURE:
 •  Open Altium & create a project<br>
 File → New → Project → choose PCB Project.
 Give it a name and folder.<br>
 •  Add a schematic sheet<br>